-Although Keeps has doctors who can prescribe medication for you, it may be helpful to talk with an independent doctor, someone who knows your medical history, before using a subscription service for hair loss.
+Although Keeps has doctors who can prescribe medication for you, it may be helpful to talk with an independent doctor who knows your medical history before using a subscription service for hair loss.
 They can help make sure your hair loss isn’t caused by an underlying issue.

 Ultimately, it’s important to learn what’s causing your hair loss, since it may or may not respond to the medications offered by Keeps and may need another type of treatment.

 Keeps is one of many options for hair loss treatment, with some advantages.
-Their subscription model helps keep you consistent, while the telehealth it provides can be a good option if you don’t have a primary care physician or another way to access care.
+Their subscription model helps keep you consistent, while the telehealth they provide can be a good option if you don’t have a primary care physician or another way to access care.

 If you’re not sure what’s right for you, talk with your doctor to help you decide.